YuriyPelykh/DevOps_online_Kyiv_2021Q4/m5/task5.2/readme.md

   **_adm_** - group name - contains the text name for the group.
   **_x_** - password - contains the encrypted password of this group (really password is stored in file **/etc/shadow**).
   **_4_** - group ID - contains a unique identifier for this group.
   **_syslog,ypelykh_** - list field, which contains a comma separated list of users belonging to this group.
-  Users do not need to be included in the list of those groups that are specified as their primary in the /etc/passwd file.

   2. What are the UID ranges?
 What is UID?
 How to define it?
   **UID** is a simple numeric designation for an individual user.
 This is usually a positive number not more than 65535.
 Some identifiers are reserved for special use.
 UID-ranges are following: